Professional wrestling match types: Weapon Rumble match

-The Weapon Rumble match is a stipulation invented in DDT Pro-Wrestling in which, similarly to a Rumble rules match, with every time interval a new weapon is introduced in the match.
+The Weapon Rumble match is a hardcore match invented in DDT Pro-Wrestling in which, similarly to a Rumble rules match, with every time interval a new weapon is introduced in the match.
 The weapons are chosen by the participants beforehand and can widely vary due to the loose interpretation of the definition of a "weapon" that's used by the company in a comedic manner.

 Weapons Wild match

-A Weapons Wild match is a match where various blunt weapons are made available along the padded barriers at ringside, and are all legal.
+A Weapons Wild match is a hardcore match where various blunt weapons are made available along the padded barriers at ringside, and are all legal.
 Wrestlers are armed with at least one weapon when they start the match.
-This match originated in WWE’s NXT promotion.
+This match originated in WWE's NXT promotion.

 Winner Takes All match

-A Winner Takes All match, also known as a title-versus-title match, is a match in which both wrestlers (or teams if a tag team match) are champions going into the match, and the winner receives the championship of the loser, thus "taking all".
+Two scenarios constitute a Winner Takes All match; a title-versus-title match is a match in which both wrestlers (or teams if a tag team match) are champions going into the match, and the winner receives the championship of the loser, thus "taking all".
 This differs from a championship unification match, where one championship is absorbed into the other and retired/deactivated.
 In a Winner Take All scenario, both titles are still active and defended as separate entities.
-In some cases such as the WWE Universal Championship and WWE Championship in 2022, the championships are defended in the same match but still remain separate entities.
+Winner Takes All matches may also take the form of tag team matches, in which two separate titles are fought for in the same match; such as when Seth Rollins and Becky Lynch defended the Universal Championship and Raw Women's Championship respectively against Baron Corbin and Lacey Evans at 2019's Extreme Rules event.